0chain/zboxcli/README.md

     ./zbox bl-update --blobber_id BLOBBER_ID [settings to update]

 Use `./zbox bl-update --help` to get list of setting can be updated.

+## Update file attributes

+Update file attributes.

+    ./zbox update-attributes --allocation ALLOC_ID --remotepath=/dir/file.txt \
+        --who-pays-for-reads=3rd_party

+Only one attribute is currently supported: who-pays-for-reads that can be:
+- `owner`, where allocation owner pays for own and 3rd_party reads
+- `3rd_party`, where 3rd party readers pays for their downloads themselves

 ---